 Adverse birth outcomes, infant complications, breastfeeding status and exposures and complications during pregnancy are included in the checklists and are secondary outcomes of interest in this NIS.
 Information available to Novartis on these outcomes will be included in the interim and final reports as summarized above.
 However, in view of the large amount of data being requested in the checklists, a possibility remains that not all outcomes may be possible to include in the planned secondary analyses given the potential for missing or incomplete information.
 To minimize this risk, systematic and repeated contact attempts via different modalities are planned with the aim to obtain most complete follow-up information on the primary and secondary study outcomes.
+In addition, alternative contact information of physicians and health care providers including obstetricians, midwifes, pediatricians and any other specialists involved in patient care are collected to minimize losses-to-follow-up.

 Despite these limitations, the selected NIS design approach allows for worldwide capture of cases providing a larger pool of patients than a "traditional" registry approach.
 Additionally, the uniform regulatory pharmacovigilance framework to collect data and the use of existing pharmacovigilance systems removes several operational barriers and hence cuts the time needed to accrue the required number of patients.
-Novartis considers this study design to be the most "time- effective' and scientifically and operationally feasible method to obtain data to identify safety signals related to the missing information on the use of inclisiran in pregnancy in primary hyperlipidemia patients.
+Novartis considers this study design to be the most "time- effective" and scientifically and operationally feasible method to obtain data to identify safety signals related to the missing information on the use of inclisiran in pregnancy in primary hyperlipidemia patients.